alexuslivesey-ctrl/DSA_495-labs/README.md

 **Response:**

-The classification task is to
+The classification task is to classify messages by a particular emotion.
+This task will compare emotion classification performance across two different classifiers: DistilBERT and BART, which will suggest which classifier will yield the most accurate classification results for this particular task.

 ## Files and rerun instructions